fluo-projects/interactive_gnn_shedding/README.md

 `$ python anim_main.py`

-Similar to the base pygame interface, the parameters can be modified by the parameters.yaml file (uses this file to select models) and the anim_parameters.yaml file (uses this file to create animations).
+Similar to the base pygame interface, the parameters can be modified by the parameters.yaml file (uses this file to select and setup models) and the anim_parameters.yaml file (uses this file to create animations).
 If custom YAML files are desired, simply run the following.

 `$ python anim_main.py --parameter custom_parameters.yaml --anim_parameter custom_anim_parameters.yaml`

-## Controls:
+## Controls for Interactive Application
 w,a,s,d: move screen
 scroll: zoom
 tab: toggle mode from points to contour fields
 g: recenter screen
-number keys: change field type
+space bar: toggle model simulation number keys: change field type
     1: x velocity
     2: y velocity